mathjax/MathJax/docs/html/_sources/options/MathZoom.txt

     MathJax.Hub.Config({
       MathZoom: {
-        delay: 600
+        styles: {
+          "#MathJax_Zoom": {
+	    "background-color": "#0000F0"
           }
+        }
+      }
     });

-would set the ``delay`` option to 600 milliseconds.
+would set the background color of the Zoom box to a very light blue.

 Mathematics is zoomed when the user "triggers" the zoom by an action, either clicking on the mathematics, double-clicking on it, or holding the mouse still over it (i.e., "hovering").
-Which trigger is used is set by the user via the math contextual menu (or by the author using the ``menuSettings`` configuration section).
+Which trigger is used is set by the user via the math contextual menu (or by the author using the ``menuSettings`` configuration section of the `core configuration options <configure-hub>`).

-.. describe:: delay: 400
+.. describe:: delay: 500

-   This the time (in milliseconds) that the mouse must be still over a typeset mathematical formula before the zoomed version is displayed (when the zoom trigger is set to `Hover`).
+   This value is now stored as the ``hover`` parameter in the :ref:`MathEvents <configure-MathEvents>` configuration options, and will have no effect if given here.

 .. describe:: styles: {}